EllDy96/CarlGang/README.md

 Implementation of a FM synthesizer, designed in **SUPERCOLLIDER**, controlled by tracking hand movements and visualization through geometric forms.

 ### What is a FM Synthesizer?
+It is a synthesizer that exploits *Frequency Modulation*
 ## Implementation

 ### SuperCollider